 According to the app usage data, most of the healthcare apps have less than 10,000 downloads.
 This is an extraordinarily low number in comparison to all of the mobile healthcare apps available for download.

-It’s obvious that there is endless opportunity for growth in eHealth, the healthcare app development market is expected to hit $58.8 billion by the end of 2020.
-And it’ll nearly double to $102.35 billion by the end of 2023.
-In order for providers to grow with the industry, they need to identify pain points and pivot to create life-changing experiences for app-users.
+It’s obvious that there is endless opportunity for growth in eHealth, the healthcare app development market is expected to hit $102.43 billion by the end of 2022.
+In order for providers to grow with the industry, they need to identify pain points and pivot to create life-changing experiences for app users.

 We have found these are the top features patients look for in healthcare apps: